 And now the instigator finally gets his due!
 Verse 10, "The devil, who deceived them, was cast into the lake of fire and brimstone where the beast and the false prophet are.

 And they will be tormented day and night forever and ever..."
-Jesus said "the lake of fire" wasn't made for man.
-It was created for Satan and his angels.
+Jesus told His disciples "the lake of fire" wasn't created for humans, but for Satan and his angels.
 Here Satan is sent to his ultimate destination.

 Verse 11, "Then I saw a great white throne and Him who sat on it..."
 What an ominous sight this is...
 "White" is the color of holiness and purity.
 A "throne" speaks of authority.
 And "great" has the sound of permanence.
-I believe it's Jesus Christ who sits on this throne.
+I believe its Jesus Christ who sits on this throne.

-We'll learn in verse 12 that this is a throne of Judgment.
-And recall, the long list of people who judged Jesus...

-Caiaphas the High Priest, Herod the king, the Jewish Sanhedrin, Pontus Pilate the Roman governor, the mob who screamed "crucify Him, crucify Him..."
+We learn in verse 12 this is a throne of Judgment.
+And recall, the long list of people who judged Jesus while on earth: Caiaphas the Priest, Herod the king, the Jewish Sanhedrin, Pontus Pilate Rome's governor, the mob that screamed "crucify Him, crucify Him..."

-Now imagine each of them appearing at this throne to be judged by Jesus.
-The roles are now reversed.
-Trust me, there'll be a lot of squirming going on.

-The reason folks appear at this Throne of Judgment is because they've rejected Jesus.
-They judged Jesus as unfit to follow.
-Now it's His turn to judge them, and see how they stack up to God's righteousness.
+Imagine each of them now appearing at this throne to be judged by Jesus.
+The roles are reversed.
+There'll be a lot of squirming going on.
+The reason folks appear here is because they rejected Jesus and judged Him as unfit to follow.
+Now it's His turn to judge them, and see how they stack up to God's righteousness...

 Verse 11, "Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them."
-After a thousand years of renovations - after renewing all that sin has worn out - God decides to ditch the Earth and the Heavens, and start brand new.
+After a thousand years of renovations - after renewing all that sin had worn out - God decides to ditch the Earth and physical universe, and start new.

 And why would God do that?
-I don't pretend to know all His reasons.
-But perhaps He wants us to know that this world, and all that's in it, has simply been a stage.

-The stuff we've value are but props and symbols.
+Well, I don't pretend to know all His reasons, but perhaps He wants us to know this world, and all that's in it, has simply been a stage.
+Stuff we've valued are but props and symbols.
 What truly matters are the things that last forever.

-2 Peter 3:10 tells us of this day in Revelation, "But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up."
+2 Peter 3:10 tells us of this future inferno, "But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up."

 Physics teaches that "like charges" repel.
-Yet at the center of every atom is a cluster of bonded protons.

-Scientists explain the mystery with terms like "atomic glue."
-They talk of "a God particle."
-Their explanations are vague at best.
-The Bible on the other hand is quite clear.
-Colossians 1:17 tells us that in Christ "all things consist."
-It's Jesus Who's holds together the universe.

-And one day, He'll just let go - "and the elements will melt with fervent heat."
-We're headed for a meltdown.
-In that day, all that's left will be man and his Maker...
+Yet at an atom's center is a cluster of bonded protons.
+Scientists explain this mystery with terms like "atomic glue" or "a God particle."
+Their understanding is vague, but the Bible is quite clear.
+Colossians 1:17 says that in Christ "all things consist" or hold together.
+This world is in the hands of Jesus and one day He'll let go - "the elements will melt with fervent heat."
+A meltdown is coming.
+In that day all that will be left will be man and his Maker.

-Then suddenly, everyone in the bottomless pit - all unbelievers - every rebel who rejected God's salvation will stand before Jesus and answer for their decision.

-Verse 12 tells us, "And I saw the dead, small and great, standing before God, and books were opened.
+Then everyone in the bottomless pit - all unbelievers from all the ages - every rebel who rejected God's salvation will stand before Jesus and answer for their decision.
+Verse 12, "And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books."